-The Hawk 75 fighter was an export version of Curtiss's P-36 and was sold to a number of countries including China and France.
+The Hawk 75 fighter was an export version of the P-36 and was sold to a number of countries including China and France.
 When used by the French Armee de l'Air during the German

 The Chinese government would be one of the first countries to buy the new aircraft.
 Buying not only the demonstration aircraft, but placing an order for 112 during 1938.
-These aircraft
+These aircraft would be

 The final production version was the Hawk 75O which was for use by Argentina with a total of fifty produced, 20 by Curtiss, including a sole 75H demonstration aircraft, with a further